ronaldpereira/tp3redes/README.md

-# tp3redes
+# Pier to Pier System using UDP

-Pier to pier system using sockets and UDP (Python 3)
+A pier to pier system using UDP to a key-value storage in Python 3.